Blog

 Application of 30% rule in case of work exemption

-Many times a dismissal is settled with a settlement agreement.
-Employees with a 30% scheme should then pay attention to any period of exemption.
-The 30% rule ends on the last day of the pay period following the period in which the last working day falls.
-For example, if the last working day is 15 February, if the pay period is 1 month, the employer may apply the 30% rule until 31 March.
-The same applies to inactive employees.
+Often, a dismissal is arranged with a settlement agreement.
+Employees covered by a 30% scheme must therefore be aware of any exemption period.
+The 30% scheme ends on the last day of the pay period following the period in which the last working day falls.
+For example, if the last working day is 15 February, the employer may, in the case of a one-month pay period, apply the 30% scheme up to and including 31 March.
+The same applies to suspension from work.

 Application deadline for 30% rule with new employer

-The 30% ruling is detailed in the Payroll Tax Act 1964 and the Implementation Decree based on it.
-Under section 10ed of the Wage Tax Implementing Decree 1965, you have 3 months (not calendar months) to activate the 30% rule with a new employer.
-On 29 January 2016, the Supreme Court ruled that the three-month period is a hard and non-smooth period.
-Suppose you stop working on 15 May, then the three-month period starts to run on 16 May.
+The 30% scheme is set out in the Wage Tax Act 1964 and the Implementing Decree based on it.
+Under Article 10ed of the 1965 Wage Tax Implementation Decree, you have three months (not calendar months) to activate the 30% scheme with a new employer.
+On 29 January 2016, the Supreme Court ruled that the three-month period is a strict and non-extendable deadline.
+Suppose you stop working on 15 May; in that case, the three-month period begins on 16 May.